 Imagine seeing your horse in a stall at a reining show.
-At first it may seem normal and then you realize, your horse breaks out in sweat and becomes distressed after being hung high for punishment for hours.
+At first, it may seem normal and then you realize, your horse breaks out in a sweat and becomes distressed after being hung high for punishment for hours.
 Is this unusual for reining training?

-The world is a buzz with the story of a reining horse suffered this torturous treatment of being hung, while at NRBC (National Reining Breeders Classic) annual show in April 2017.
+The world is abuzz with the story of a reining horse who suffered the torturous treatment of being hung, while at NRBC (National Reining Breeders Classic) annual show in April 2017.
 One of the largest shows on the NRHA circuit.

-To assist you understand how it can all turn out for the horse, the image below is a recent snap taken at western trainer C. T. Bryant’s barn displaying what a horse can suffer when it ges hung and loses its footing after attempting to get free.
-Now back to the reining trainer.
+To assist you to understand how it can all turn out for the horse, the image below is a recent snap taken at western trainer C. T. Bryant’s barn displaying what a horse can suffer when it gets hung and loses its footing after attempting to get free.
+Now back to the reining professional busted.

-The allegations are the colt was hung by a Top 20 NRHA Professional trainer, but no-one wants to speak of his name as he is one of the worshiped Top 20.
-Its all hush hush unless you are in the inner circle, until now after his name has been finally published.
+The allegations are the colt was hung by a Top 20 NRHA Professional trainer, but no one wants to speak of his name as he is one of the worshipped Top 20.
+It’s all hush hush unless you are in the inner circle, until now after his name has been finally published.